-Understanding Over-the-Counter Painkillers
+Understanding Over-the-Counter Painkiller

 When it comes to managing pain, over-the-counter painkillers, also known as OTC painkillers, have become a popular choice for many individuals.
 These medications offer a convenient and accessible way to alleviate pain and reduce inflammation without the need for prescription medicine.
 Available in various forms such as tablets, capsules, creams, and gels, OTC pain relievers have revolutionized the way people address their discomfort.

-What are Over-the-Counter Painkillers?
+What are Over-the-Counter Painkiller?